 Freestyle swimming provides a moderate workout.
-Walking in water up to your waist lightens the load on your joints by as much as 50 percent.
-Performing water aerobics in water up to your chest decreases the impact on your joints by 75 percent.
+Walking in water up to your waist lightens the load on your joints while also providing enough resistance for your muscles to become stronger.
+This can greatly improve pain and daily function of the hips.

 Regular yoga can help improve flexibility of the joints, strengthen muscles, and lessen pain.
 Some yoga positions can add strain to your hips, so if you feel discomfort, ask your instructor for modifications.
 A class for beginners is a good place to start.

 The slow, fluid movements of tai chi may relieve arthritis pain and improve balance.
 Tai chi is a natural and healthy stress reducer as well.